ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 ## Models Available
-Below is *a table of model we support* to run our leaderboard evaluation against.
-If supported function calling (FC), we will follow its function calling format provided by official documentations.
-Else, we will construct system message to prompt the model to generate function calls in the right format.
+Below is *a table of models we support* to run our leaderboard evaluation against.
+If supported function calling (FC), we will follow its function calling format provided by official documentation.
+Otherwise, we will construct a system message to prompt the model to generate function calls in the right format.
 |Model | Type |
 |---|---|
 |gorilla-openfunctions-v2 | Function Calling|